adorsys/keycloak-config-cli/README.md

 XML XPath:             $(xml:src/test/resources/document.xml:/root/path/to/node)
 ```

 to replace the values with java system properties or environment variables.
-Recursive variable replacement
-like `$(file:UTF-8:$(env:KEYCLOAK_PASSWORD_FILE))` is enabled by default if `import.var-substitution` is set to `true`.
+Recursive variable replacement like `$(file:UTF-8:$(env:KEYCLOAK_PASSWORD_FILE))` is enabled by default if `import.var-substitution.enabled` is set to `true`.

 The variable substitution is running before the json parser gets executed.
 This allows json structures or complex values.

-See [Apache Common StringSubstitutor documentation](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/StringSubstitutor.html) for more information and advanced usage.
+See [Apache Common `StringSubstitutor` documentation](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/StringSubstitutor.html) for more information and advanced usage.

 **Note**: Since variable substitution is a part of the keycloak-config-cli, it's done locally.
-This means, the environment variables need to be
-available where keycloak-config-cli is executed.
+This means, the environment variables need to be available where keycloak-config-cli is executed.

-If `import.var-substitution-prefix=${` and `import.var-substitution-suffix=}` (default in keycloak-config-cli 3.x) is set, then keycloak builtin
-variables like `${role_uma_authorization}` needs to be escaped by `$${role_uma_authorization}`.
+If `import.var-substitution.prefix=${` and `import.var-substitution.suffix=}` (default in keycloak-config-cli 3.x) is set, then keycloak builtin variables like `${role_uma_authorization}` needs to be escaped by `$${role_uma_authorization}`.

 # Logging